AviatrixSystems/Docs/HowTos/tgw_pan_ecmp.rst

 Summary
 ---------

-Running ECMP between TGW and multiple firewall instances cannot guarantee the returning traffic will go through the same firewall instance as the initiating traffic.
+Running ECMP between Transit Gateway and multiple firewall instances cannot guarantee the returning traffic will go through the same firewall instance as the initiating traffic.
 As such, the ECMP based solution cannot be used to load balance traffic between multiple firewall instances between on-prem and cloud.

-The technical reason behind it is that the two sets of ECMP running between firewall and TGW and between firewall and on-prem have no coordination among them.
+The technical reason behind it is that the two sets of ECMP running between firewall and Transit Gateway and between firewall and on-prem have no coordination among them.
 The ECMP decision to determine the next hop are made independently, resulting in the situation when the return traffic does not always goes through the same firewall instance as the initiating traffic.

 .. |dmz_with_ecmp| image:: tgw_pan_ecmp_media/dmz_with_ecmp.png